DoD-Platform-One/gitlab/chart/doc/installation/operator.md

 # GitLab Operator

-GitLab Operator is an implementation of the [Operator pattern](https://coreos.com/blog/introducing-operators.html) for management of deployment lifecycle.
+GitLab Operator is an implementation of the [Operator pattern](https://www.openshift.com/blog) for management of deployment lifecycle.
 This component provides a method of synchronizing and controlling various stages of cloud-native GitLab installation/upgrade procedures.
 Using the Operator provides the ability to perform rolling upgrades without down time.

+WARNING:
+This functionality was Alpha and marked experimental.
+It is now [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210), and will be removed in the future.
+Do not use in production.

 ## Operator Chart